3-Minute Quick Start: Build Your Private P2P Network

 You are about to trust this peer for incoming access:

-Peer: laptop-A
+Peer: my-laptop

 Peer ID: 16Uiu2H........Co7Cw9